ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

 What sort of updates are allowed for post-release kernels?
 ----------------------------------------------------------

-Additional to the generic requirements, we will accept patches which fall into any of the following criteria's:
+In addition to the generic requirements, we will accept patches which fall into any of the following criteria's:

 #.
 It fixes a critical issue (data-loss, OOPs, crashes) or is security